 In 1779, coffee production began in Costa Rica, when Coffea arabica was first imported from Ethiopia.
 During the early 19th century, the government encouraged its production.
 Coffee quickly overtook cacao, tobacco, and sugar as the main export crop.

 In 1843 William Le Lacheur Lyon, captain of the English ship “The Monarch,” made the first direct export of coffee from Costa Rica to London.
-This helped establish a global reputation for Costa Rican coffee and connect the country to Europe.
+This helped establish a global reputation for our coffee and connect the country to Europe.

-The modernizing influence of the coffee industry on 19th century Costa Rica is undeniable.
-New trade links with Europe allowed Costa Rican professionals to train at European universities, and a new railroad was built to the Atlantic Coast by 1890.
+The modernizing influence of the coffee industry in the 19th century is undeniable.
+New trade links with Europe allowed local professionals to train at European universities, and a new railroad was built to the Atlantic Coast by 1890.

-The coffee industry in Costa Rica has weathered several economic downturns, an outbreak of coffee rust (a blight that attacks the plant’s leaves).
+Our coffee industry has weathered several economic downturns, including an outbreak of coffee rust (a blight that attacks the plant’s leaves).
 So far, it has survived the increasingly complex challenges posed by a changing climate.

 It remains one of the most highly regarded coffees globally.
-The coffee production focuses on the main coffee-growing regions.
-Let’s look at the areas one by one, in a roughly north to south order.
+Coffee production focuses on the main coffee-growing regions.
+Let’s look at the areas one by one, in a roughly north-to-south order.

-The Valle Occidental, or West Valley, is the westernmost part of the Meseta Central, a substantial highland area of volcanic soil that runs right across the middle of Costa Rica.
+The Valle Occidental, or West Valley, is the westernmost part of the Meseta Central, a substantial highland area of volcanic soil that runs right across the middle of the country.

 The area has the broadest range of growing altitudes of any coffee growing region.
 The result gives it a vast range of quality, with the best coffees from the region from higher altitudes.

 The best coffees from the Valle Occidental are bright and sweet, with flavor notes ranging from peach to honey and vanilla.